National Bohemian Bank Can (circa 1969)

 This month's can is a bank can from National Bohemian in Baltimore.
-It's one of my favorite cans from baltimore.
-I don't collect bank cans, but somehow I've accumulated several of them.
-You can find this can at most area cans shows for $20-25.00.
+It's one of my favorite cans from that brewery.
+You can find it at most can shows for $20-25.00.
 I paid $30, which was too much.
 I think the brewery either gave this can away or sold it to visitors to the brewery.
 Along the bottom of the can it lists the cities where National had breweries: Baltimore, Detroit, Miami and Phoenix.
 That places the can between 1966 (when they opened their Arizona branch) and 1973 (when they left Detroit).

 Bank Cans and other Brewery Souvenirs

-The article warned against those visitors that regularly used the tours to get free beer, abusing the company's hospitality.
+The 1947 article warned, however, of visitors that regularly used the tours to get free beer, abusing the company's hospitality.
 The author recommended reviewing the hospitality part of the tour, and making sure it wasn't overdone.

 Breweries could follow up after the tour with letters to the visitor and, of course, material to take home.
 Bank cans were only one type of souvenir you could get on a brewery tour.
 The page below shows some of the items people could pick up (usually free).